quantiacs/documentation/en/source/quick_start/quick_start.md

 ## About the platform

-**Quantiacs** has been hosting quantitative trading contests since 2014 and has allocated more than 30M USD to winning algorithms on futures markets.
-We are expanding the universe of assets you can use and adding new tools.
+**Quantiacs** has been hosting quantitative trading contests since 2014 and has allocated over 30M USD to winning algorithms on futures markets.
+We are expanding the available asset universe and adding new tools.

-> We **offer** to users:
+> We offer:
 * a space to develop code and test ideas for forecasting global financial markets based on **Jupyter Notebook** and **JupyterLab**;
 * support for **Python**;
-* the power of the full **Anaconda** data science ecosystem;
+* the full **Anaconda** data science ecosystem;
 * up to **8 GB of free RAM** for each trading strategy;
 * access to historical **data** for futures, the Bitcoin future and cryptocurrencies;
 * trading strategy **templates** for getting started;